mefranklin6/microservice-pjlink/curl_test_readme.md

 # Usage Instructions

-1. **Configure global variables**
+1. **Configure constant variables**
-   Before running a script, edit the values of the global variables at the top of the script.
+   Before running a script, edit the values of the constant variables at the top of the script.
 For example:
    ```bash
    MICROSERVICE_URL="your.microservice.domain"
    DEVICE_FQDN="device.example.local"